-How Much Does it Cost to Build a Swimming Pool?The low down of the cost of pools in the UK
+How Much Does it Cost to Build a Swimming Pool?An in-depth guide to the cost of building and installing a swimming pool

 Read on to see the different pool options and their associated costs...

 Inflatable/vinyl or PVC swimming pool